-- Assigns judges to family court (e.g., two years is often recommended).
-Family court judges need time to participate in specialized training, master family-related subjects, and serve in the court rotation long enough to preside over a family's multiple legal issues that could take several months to resolve. - Hires well-qualified family court staff to perform active case management.
+- subjects, and serve in the court rotation long enough to preside over a family's multiple legal issues that could take several months to resolve. - Hires well-qualified family court staff to perform active case management.
 The judge also provides appropriate staff supervision and management. - Guides, supports, and collaborates with the public, court, and community partners.